|Title:||Assistant / Pitching Coach|

 and equipment upgrades along with field maintenance, as well as

-organizing and directing the fundraising efforts for the program.
+budgeting and directing the fundraising efforts for the program.

-Quinn has served as the Bullpen Coach for the Long Island Ducks of the Atlantic League of Professional Baseball for the past two seasons after spending 2009 and 2010 as a catcher on the team.
+Quinn has served as the Bullpen Coach for the Long Island Ducks of the Atlantic League of Professional Baseball from 2011-2012 after spending 2009 and 2010 as a catcher on the team.
 The Ducks won the 2012 Atlantic League Championship, Quinn’s first title professionally.
 Under his guidance, in 2011 the Ducks Bullpen led the Atlantic League with 44 saves while winning both the first and second half Atlantic League Championships.
 In 2009, he was able to learn under the tutelage of New York Mets World Champion, Major League Baseball Hall of Fame catcher, the late Gary Carter, who managed the team that season.
 Prior to his four seasons with the Ducks, Quinn played professionally for the Windy City ThunderBolts of the Frontier League.

 Quinn played two seasons at Queens College, where he was an All-East Coast Conference selection at first base in his senior year of 2008, helping lead the Knights to their best record in five years.
 Prior to his two seasons at Queens, Quinn was a standout catcher for SUNY Old Westbury.
 As a freshman in 2005 he was second on the team in hitting, third in stolen bases, and had a fielding percentage of .996 while committing only one error.
 That season he earned Rookie of the Year honors and was ranked as the 10th toughest to strikeout in the country.